-Percolation testing was performed utilizing exploratory borings PT-1 and PT-2 on March 21 and April 5, 2016.
+Percolation testing was performed utilizing exploratory borings PT-1 and PT-2 on March 21 and April 5, 2016, and PT-3 on April 14, 2022.
 The tests were performed using the falling head test method in accordance with Los Angeles County "Low Impact Development Best Management Practice Guideline for Design, Investigation, and Reporting".
 The results of the percolation tests are tabulated below and presented in Appendix C, Percolation Testing.